osequi/react-best-practices/functional-and-reactive-programming.md

 Props are immutable; hooks manage the side-effects; JSX is an observable.

-*Fig.1 React as a functional reactive architeture*
+*Fig.1 React as a functional reactive architecture*
 ![functional-reactive-react.png](functional-reactive-react.png)